ntishkevich/react-bootstrap-typeahead/README.md

 # React Bootstrap Typeahead
 A [React](https://reactjs.org/)-based typeahead that relies on [Bootstrap](https://getbootstrap.com/) for styling and was originally inspired by Twitter's [typeahead.js](https://github.com/twitter/typeahead.js).
 It supports both single- and multi-selection and is compliant with [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox).
 Try the [live examples](http://ericgio.github.io/react-bootstrap-typeahead/).

+It's a fork of the repository [react-bootstrap-typeahead](https://github.com/ericgio/react-bootstrap-typeahead).
+The author of the origin repository is [erichio](https://github.com/ericgio).

 [![Build Status](https://travis-ci.org/ntishkevich/react-bootstrap-typeahead.svg?branch=master)](https://travis-ci.org/ntishkevich/react-bootstrap-typeahead)

 Please note that documentation and examples apply to the most recent release and may no longer be applicable if you're using an outdated version.

 ## Installation

+The package `react-bootstrap-typeahead` hasn't pubished on NPM Registry and it can't be installed as package now.
+So, skip the section `Installation`.
+Go to [Documentation](/#Documentation)

 ```
 npm install --save react-bootstrap-typeahead